Mentor Training

 - Individuals interested in cultivating the capacities needed to serve as an internal mentor for their faculty and beyond.

-- Seasoned Waldorf educators ready to take their experience and knowledge to a higher level in an effort to support Waldorf education now and into the future.
+- Seasoned Waldorf educators and pedagogical chairs ready to take their experience and knowledge to a higher level in an effort to support Waldorf education now and into the future.

 Benefits for Schools